s4njk4n/XDC_Sentinel/README.md

 - Repeated offline reminders (every 2 hours if offline persists).
 - Daily "remains online" confirmation (sent on the first check after 08:00 AEST/AEDT).

 Notifications can be simultaneously sent to as many user devices as the purchaser requires.
+15 people responsible for your node's upkeep?
+No problems!
+Send notifications to all of them so the first available can fix the issue!

 The software itself is a Linux-based tool that uses standard linux utilities for port checks and for notifications.
 It is hosted and executed on a GitHub Actions workflow for reliability, with state persistence to track node history.